 Welcome to Adam Gorb's website.
 Here you will find details of all of Adam's works including programme notes, details of first performances and sound clips.

-Professor Adam Gorb (born 1958) studied Music at Cambridge University and Composition at the Royal Academy of Music in London, where he graduated with the highest honours including the Principal’s Prize, in 1993.
+Professor Adam Gorb (born 1958) studied Music at Cambridge University and Composition at the Royal Academy of Music in London, where he graduated with the highest honours including the Principal's Prize, in 1993.
 His compositions include orchestral, ensemble, chamber, solo and choral works, and have been performed, broadcast and recorded world-wide.
 In the UK his compositions have had performances at contemporary music festivals in Huddersfield, Cheltenham, Hampstead and Highgate, Spitalfields and Canterbury, and he has had concerts entirely devoted to his music in the UK, the USA and Canada.
 He has been featured composer at Luton and Bromsgrove music clubs.
 His concert band composition Metropolis has won several prizes, including the Walter Beeler Memorial Prize in the USA in 1994.
 Three other Wind Ensemble works: Towards Nirvana, Adrenaline City and Farewell have won British Composer awards.
-His works have been performed by the BBC Philharmonic Orchestra, the Liverpool Philharmonic Orchestra, the Maggini Quartet, the BBC Singers, the Tokyo Kosei Wind Ensemble and the Liverpool 10/10 ensemble.
+His works have been performed by the BBC Philharmonic Orchestra, the Liverpool Philharmonic Orchestra, the Maggini Quartet, the BBC Singers, the Tokyo Kosei Wind Ensemble, the Royal Marines and the Liverpool 10/10 ensemble.